logangamesdaily/LC_PlaceArcOS/src/README.md

 # Is this related to the Place website client?
 Well yes, but actually no. This app was a complete rewrite from scratch whilst using the same endpoints and servers as the main site, but **does not share any code**, really.
 It is also open source, and since I've written the PlaceAPI in a certain way, if you remove the ArcOS specific bits for saving your token to ArcOS, it is completely portable, incase you want to make your *own client*.
 I'm also planning to completely open source everything else relating to place in the following weeks, and add a custom server selector to ArcOS' official place client.
 Stay tuned!
 This client is available [here](https://github.com/An-Unnamed-Developer/LC_PlaceArcOS/)

+# Changelog
+- 1.0.4
+> Add double clicking (Izaak Kuipers' suggestion)
+- 1.0.3
+> Change URL from temp one, some clean up
+- 1.0.2
+> fix logging (Committed by Izaak Kuipers)
+- 1.0.1
+> Move login and settings over to seperate overlays that run independently
+- 1.0.0
+> Inital release